sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 14. Now you can only log in using the password you have set and nothing else.After successful login, you will be able to see the welcome message and mysql> prompt waiting for your command:

 15. Make sure you do not give any extra spaces while executing these commands.

+##### 16. Create a simple custom Database on Source EC2:

+we will create a simple database and create a table inside which will be migrated using DMS.

+1. SSH back to Source EC2 Instance if you are out of it.

+2. Connect to Source MySQL Client .

+3. Create a Database

+4. Switch the database <b> awschallenge</b>.

+5. Create a sample Table of  <b>Cohort </b>.

+6. Create a sample Table of  <b>Students_Details </b>.

+7. Insert data into the table  <b>Cohort </b>.

+8. Insert data into the table <b>Students_Details </b>.

+9. Check the items added in the Tables.

+10. After database migration, this new custom tables can be used as proof of database migration.